 This is a premium electric bike that comes with an amazing price tag.
 However, this futuristic ride features the latest technology and brings more than just speed to the table.

 Additionally, it actually comes with both a torque and cadence sensor (most bikes only have one or the other).
 This allows for pedaling and traveling at higher speeds, even on the sand!
+Thankfully, the hydraulic disc brakes will stop you quickly when needed.

 Even the tires on the HyperScorpion have a slight edge over the RadRover.